der-jd/udacity-cloud-devops-engineer-capstone-project/README.md

 This is the final capstone project of the Udacity nanodegree `Cloud DevOps Engineer`.
 It creates a website showing a "wisdom" or some knowledge from different topics and categories.

-This project implies a backend, frontend and SQL database, all running within `AWS`.
+This project implies a frontend, backend and SQL database, all running within `AWS`.

 The necessary infrastructure gets created and updated via AWS Cloudformation scripts (IaC).

 Any changes are continuously built and deployed with the CI/CD environment `CircleCi` (https://circleci.com/).

+# Infrastructure

+A graph showing the infrastructure in AWS and the used services can be found [here](./AWS_Infrastructure.png).

+## Frontend
+The frontend consists of a static website and is deployed via a S3 bucket.
+The website is accessible via a AWS Cloudfront distribution.

 ## Backend
-The backend consists of a Python flask app connecting to the SQL database containing the wisdoms.
+The backend consists of a Python flask application connecting to the SQL database containing the wisdoms.
 The application itself runs within a Docker container which is deployed via Kubernetes.
+The access to the API is managed by a Classic Load Balancer service.
 As database a Postgres-Db is used with AWS RDS.

-## Frontend
-The frontend consists of a static website and is deployed via a S3 bucket.
-The website is accessible via a AWS Cloudfront distribution.
+Potential images to the wisdoms are saved within a S3 bucket.

 # Setup the Environment